-On the other hand, a 2014 review of observational studies found no connection between artificial sweetener consumption and body weight or fat mass, but some of them report a small increase in body mass index (
+On the other hand, a 2014 review of observational studies found no connection between artificial sweetener consumption and body weight or fat mass, but reported a small increase in body mass index (BMI) (

 Like other artificial sweeteners, sucralose is highly controversial.
-Some claim that it’s entirely harmless, but new studies suggest that it may have some effects on your metabolism.
+Some claim that it’s entirely harmless, but evidence on its safety and long-term health effects is conflicting.

 The safety of sucralose at high temperatures has also been questioned.
-You may want to avoid cooking or baking with it, as it may release harmful compounds.
+Therefore, some people may want to opt for other sweeteners when cooking or baking (13).

-That being said, the long-term health effects are still unclear, but health authorities like the U.S. Food and Drug Administration (FDA) do consider it to be safe.
+That being said, the long-term health effects are still unclear, but health authorities like the Food and Drug Administration (FDA) do consider it to be safe.

 If you like the taste of sucralose and your body handles it well, it’s probably fine to use in moderation.
 There’s certainly no clear-cut evidence that it’s harmful to humans.

 If you choose to avoid sucralose or artificial sweeteners in general, there are plenty of great alternatives.